-The r-value of rockwool insulation and mineral wool insulation varies widely.
+The r-value of rockwool acoustic insulation and mineral wool insulation varies widely.
 It really depends on what form the wool is in.

 Press or formed rolls and sheets will have a different thermal resistance than loose fill type insulation.
 Blown rockwool insulation r value is approximately R-3.1 to R-4.0.